Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Chelmer - Graceville, placing the area among the bottom 25% of areas assessed nationally

-Chelmer - Graceville has recorded approximately 22 residential properties granted approval each year over the past five financial years, totalling 111 homes.
-As of FY-26, nine approvals have been recorded.
-The population decline in recent years has resulted in adequate housing supply relative to demand, creating a balanced market with good buyer choice.
-New properties are constructed at an average value of $545,000, indicating that developers target the premium market segment with higher-end properties.
+Chelmer - Graceville has recorded around 22 residential properties granted approval each year, totalling 111 homes over the past 5 financial years.
+So far in FY-26, 9 approvals have been recorded.
+With population declining over recent years, housing supply has remained adequate relative to demand, creating a well-balanced market with good buyer choice, while new properties are constructed at an average value of $545,000, revealing that developers are targeting the premium market segment with higher-end properties.
+There have also been $771,000 in commercial approvals this financial year, indicating minimal commercial development activity.

 Population forecasts indicate Chelmer - Graceville will gain 544 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.